ionic compounds header image.

 The properties of ionic compounds

 Ionic compounds all have a giant ionic lattice structure.
-The ions within the lattice are held in fixed positions and so cannot move freely within the giant ionic lattice structure.
-The ions within the lattice structure are held in place by strong Ionic bonds.
+The ions within the giant ionic lattice are held in fixed positions and so cannot move freely since they are held in place by strong Ionic bonds.
 However most ionic compounds will dissolve in water; especially those containing a metal ion from group I and the bottom end of group II in the periodic table.

-When an ionic compound dissolves in water the water molecules will pull apart the giant lattice structure and we end up with ions which are separate from each other and able to move freely within the solution formed.
-If an electric current is passed through the solution it will readily flow- solutions of ionic compounds conduct electricity.
+When an ionic compound dissolves in water the water molecules will pull apart the giant lattice structure and we end up with ions which are separate from each other and which are able to move freely within the solution formed.
+If an electric current is passed through the solution it will readily flow- solutions of ionic compounds conduct electricity, these solutions are often called electrolytes.
 This is why for example you can get a nasty electric shock if you touch a live electrical wire with wet hands.
 Since you sweat salt water (solution of sodium chloride) this solution will conduct the electricity and result in a severe electrical shock.

 Model to show what happens to the sodium chloride lattice when it dissolves in water.